-Figure 3: Readjustement of image to cover the model-curve (warp and bicubic fit) Result: Temporal Functions of Glomerular Filtration test image B. Leibe, A. Leonardis, and B. Schiele, Combined Object Categorization and Segmentation with an Implicit Shape Model, ECCV Workshop on Statistical Learning in Computer Vision 2004 Implicit shape models: Training 1.
-Build codebook of patches around extracted interest points using clustering (more on this later in the course)
+B. Leibe, A. Leonardis, and B. Schiele, Combined Object Categorization and Segmentation with an Implicit Shape Model, ECCV Workshop on Statistical Learning in Computer Vision 2004 test image

-Application in recognition Instead of indexing displacements by gradient orientation, index by "visual codeword"
+Application in recognition

+Index displacements by "visual codeword"
-visual codeword with displacement vectors

-training image

 B. Leibe, A. Leonardis, and B. Schiele, Combined Object Categorization and Segmentation with an Implicit Shape Model, ECCV Workshop on Statistical Learning in Computer Vision 2004

-Application in recognition

-• Instead of indexing displacements by gradient orientation, index by "visual codeword"